bewuethr/pandoc-bash-blog/README.md

 make install
 ```

-to install the executable, the tab completion and the stylesheet.
-Installation
+to install the executable, the tab completion, the stylesheet, and the Lua
-follows the [XDG Base Directory Specification]; this means:
+filter.
+Installation follows the [XDG Base Directory Specification]; this
+means:

 - `~/.local/bin` has to be in in your `$PATH` (as per [systemd file hierarchy])
 - Bash completion has to be configured such that it dynamically looks up